abhishek-kumar-code/Redfish_Public/Specification.md

 * `$id`: A reference to the URI where the schema file is published.
 * `$ref`: If the schema file describes a Resource or Resource Collection, this is a reference to the structural definition of the Resource or Resource Collection.
 * `$schema`: A URI to the Redfish schema extensions for JSON Schema, which can be found at `http://redfish.dmtf.org/schemas/v1/redfish-schema-v1.json`.
-* `copyright`: A copyright string.
+* `copyright`: The copyright statement for the organization producing the JSON Schema.
-* `definitions`: Contains structures, enums, and other definitions defined by the schema.
+* `definitions`: Contains structures, enumerations, and other definitions defined by the schema.
 * `title`: If the schema file describes a Resource or Resource Collection, this shall be the matching [type identifier](#type-identifiers) for the Resource or Resource Collection.

 #### The definitions body in JSON Schema